Daniel-1017/FRONT-END-THEORY/TS.md

 }
 ```

-Classes are compiled do constructor functions behind de scenes.

-_this keyword_<br>
+2. this keyword
-The `this` typically refers back to the concrete instance of the class.
+- The `this` typically refers back to the concrete instance of the class.

 ```ts
 printUserInfo() {